OpenAstronomy/GSoC/application.md

 ## Anything else

-OpenAstronomy started in 2015 as an umbrella organization for GSoC and to coordinate other activities as workshops and tutorials.
+OpenAstronomy started in 2015 as an umbrella organization for GSoC and to coordinate other activities such as workshops and tutorials.

-The organizations under the umbrella has been created at different times:
+The organizations under the umbrella were created at different times:
 Yt-project started in 2007, ChiantiPy did in 2010, SunPy and Astropy followed in 2011 and Julia Astro in 2012.

-Since 2013 SunPy and Astropy has been participating on GSoC under the Python Software Foundation umbrella, yt-project has also participated in 2015 under NumFOCUS.
+Since 2013 SunPy and Astropy have been participating on GSoC under the Python Software Foundation umbrella.
 David Perez-Suarez and Stuart Mumford for SunPy, and Erik Tollerud for Astropy, have helped organize the GSoC participation since 2013.
-Matthew Turk from yt-project has also participated in the organisation since last year.

 [706/500]